^

 Who to contact?

-Treatment of the inflammatory syndrome of chronic pelvic pain
+Treatment inflammatory chronic pelvic pain syndrome.

 Indications for hospitalization